Bogdoing/parser-hhru/README.md

-# Express API Starter with Typescript
+# CRUD REST API for parsing data from the site hh.ru

 How to use this template: